History of space in Africa: The African downstream/space applications sector

-While space programmes in the USA, Europe, and some cases, Asia, may be directed towards defence and planetary exploration, Africa’s space identity is forged around the use of space technologies and infrastructures to solve socio-economic problems.
-Therefore, majority of Africa’s space interests are focussed on the downstream (space applications) segment of the space value chain.
+While space programmes in the US, Europe, and some cases, Asia, may be directed towards defence and planetary exploration, Africa's space identity is forged around the use of space technologies and infrastructures to solve socio-economic problems.
+Therefore, majority of Africa's space interests are focussed on the downstream (space applications) segment of the space value chain.
 The downstream segment of the space sector can be characterised into three main areas of interest: